Ph.D. (2011), M.Phil./M.A. (2009), Yale University, English Department

 I specialize in the twentieth-century entanglement of literature, performance and media, and I teach across the long history of drama.
 I came to literary studies from a career in the theater, and this background explains my interests as a thinker and a teacher.
 In traditional theater, the actor’s task is to inhabit that no-man’s-land between the printed text of the play and the proliferating possibilities of its performance.
 My years spent in this no-man’s-land convinced me that whenever we deal with texts, we must pay attention to the performances they prompt or presume.
 Is that book you’re holding meant to be read silently or aloud, in private or in public, alone or together?
 Is it meant to be read at all?
 We instinctively consider such questions when reading plays, but what of novels, poems, or essays?
 We must ask not only what they offer us as readers, but also what they demand of us.

-My current book project, Performing Confession: From Robert Lowell to Reality TV, explores a particular body of texts (recent American confessional narrative) in light of the performances that have been crucial in shaping and disseminating them.
-Under this rubric of “confessional performance,” I gather the public readings of confessional poets, the consciousness-raising monologues of early feminist performance artists, the self-revelation of theatrical monologuists, and even the “confession booth” speeches that pervade reality television.
+My first book, The Art of Confession: The Performance of Self from Robert Lowell to Reality TV will be published this fall by New York University Press.
+In it, I explore a particular body of texts (recent American confessional narrative) in light of the performances that have been crucial in shaping and disseminating them.
+Under this rubric of “confessional performance,” I gather the public readings of confessional poets, the intimate acts of standup comedians, the consciousness-raising monologues of early feminist performance artists, the self-revelation of theatrical monologuists, and even the “confession booth” speeches that pervade reality television.
 Autobiography, I argue, has become not only “performative” (as scholars of life-writing are eager to claim) but something literally to be performed.